apexsharp/apexparser/README.md

+### A C# to APEX Converter AND a APEX to C# Converter

 ![Logo](apexsharpLogo.jpg)

 Apex <> C# - Two Way [Transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler).
-This is very early stage Alpha Software use it at your own risk :-).

-A Quick 10 Min Video Intro https://vimeo.com/224927838
+A Quick 10 Min Video Intro can be found at https://vimeo.com/224927838

-How to Use It
+I am working on a detail documentation, but for now I assume you are a C# developer who is working on Salesforce.

+#### Setting up and Running

 1. Download the whole solution
+2. The **ApexSharpDemo** project contains sample code.
-2. Set the correct values on SimpleDemo.cs
+2. Set the correct values on SimpleDemo.cs on the above project
 2. Run SimpleDemo.cs

+This is very early stage Alpha Software use it at your own risk :-).

 Jay
 EMail: <Jay@JayOnSoftware.com>